 After attending The Lenox School (which later merged with Birch Wathen) for middle and high school with the aid of a scholarship, I attended Bennington College in Vermont for one year, also via scholarship.
 At that point I decided I wanted to be in a more economically diverse setting in New England since being the “scholarship kid” among the wealthy elite had its challenges.
 I transferred to the University of Maine in Orono where I earned my B.A. in English.
-I went on to earn an M.S. in Counselor Education at The University of Vermont in Burlington where I was awarded a department assistantship and lived in a “tiny house” in the woods of Burlington, VT for three years while I earned my M.S. in Counselor Education.
+I went on to earn an M.S. in Counselor Education at The University of Vermont in Burlington where I was awarded a department assistantship and lived in a tiny house in the woods.
 I later returned to Maine on the southern coast in 2001 where I’ve since remained and run my own business.
 The serene surroundings and gentle opportunities for connecting with the natural side of things has been an inspiration to me and an integral part of my healing from a traumatic childhood.

 In the fall of 2014, in the midst of a divorce, I sought non-denominational spiritual counseling with a Nun at the beautiful Marie Joseph Spiritual Center in Biddeford Pool, Maine.
 It was through these meetings that I discovered comfort and a home not just in New England, but also in life as an Episcopalian.
 My connection to God has given me the courage and self-compassion to share more openly.
 As an Episcopalian I enjoy going to church every Sunday.

 Welcome to Serene New England, Est 2017!